 Work with us to make a difference

-Working as a Host
+Working as a host

-We are looking for people who are:
+We are looking for someone who is:

-- Be committed to promoting people’s independence
+- Committed to promoting people’s independence.

-- Physically fit, lots of energy and be emotionally robust
+- Physically fit and emotionally robust.

 How you work

-You will not be expected to provide any personal care.
+- You will not be expected to provide any personal care.

 What you need

 - A home with easy access

 - A downstairs loo

-- A five door car
+- A five-door car

-- Full driving license
+- A full driving license

 What we can do for you

-We believe that understanding our guests fully is a critical part of a host’s role and therefore participation in our dementia support awareness training is a vital.
+Understanding our guests is a critical part of a host’s role and therefore participation in our dementia support awareness training is a vital.

-- Emergency at Work 1st Aid’
+- Emergency at Work First Aid

 - Food Safety Level II